 The main production methods of Gin

-1. London Dry Gin (Classic Distillation):
+London Dry Gin (Classic Distillation)

-• Process : This is the most traditional and rigorous method.
+Process : This is the most traditional and rigorous method.
 Neutral alcohol is diluted with water and then infused with botanicals.
 This "mixture" is then heated in a copper still.
-The alcoholic vapors, enriched by the aromas of the botanicals, rise and are conveyed to a condenser, where they cool and return to a liquid state, forming the gin distillate.
+The alcoholic vapors, enriched with the aromas of the botanicals, rise and are conveyed to a condenser, where they cool and return to a liquid state, forming the gin distillate.

-• Features : Allows producers to experiment with post-distillation aromas, creating more complex or unique profiles.
+Characteristics : Allows producers to experiment with post-distillation aromas, creating more complex or unique profiles.

-3. Compound Gin (Cold Compound / Bathtub Gin):
+Compound Gin (Cold Compound / Bathtub Gin):

-• Process : In this method, the botanicals are not immersed directly in the alcohol.
-Instead, they are placed in a “basket” or “chamber” inside the still, suspended above the boiling alcohol.
+Process : In this method, the botanicals are not immersed directly in the alcohol.
+Instead, they are placed in a "basket" or "chamber" inside the still, suspended above the boiling alcohol.
 The rising alcohol vapors pass through the botanicals, gently extracting their essential oils and aromatic compounds.

-• Characteristics : This method tends to produce lighter, more elegant and floral gins, as the extraction of aromas is more delicate and selective.
+Characteristics : This method tends to produce lighter, more elegant, and floral gins, as the extraction of aromas is more delicate and selective.
 It is particularly appreciated for capturing the more delicate nuances of botanicals.

 From distillation to bottle